 If you love animals, then this is a must-see whilst visiting the country.
 However, be prepared to get a little closer than you’d expect.
 The bears sometimes like to take walks around the perimeter, so sometimes you can get a pretty close view of them!

 Gazivoda Lake is the largest and most beautiful lake in Kosovo.
-The lake is that large that it even extends over the border into Serbia.
+The lake is so large that it even extends over the border into Serbia.
 It is a man-made lake that was built in 1977 to supply drinking water and irrigation to north and central Kosovo.

 With an average depth of over 100m, the lake is home to plenty of aquatic life.
 It is also the perfect spot to do a bit of wild swimming if you don’t mind the temperature of the water!